Setting up a dataset with R

 - Merging categories

-- Derive new variable with option to hide the original contributing source variables
+- Derive new variable with the option to hide the original contributing source variables

 - Creating banded categories ("Buckets")